OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Land Views/Gene Level Views/RnaSeqQuantification.md

 ### Transcript FPKM (Multi-Transcript Chart) View

-The multi transciprt FPKM view shows Transcript RPKM for all transcripts for the specified gene, organized by group (e.g. Tumor Type/Sample Type/etc.) in a single chart.
+The multi-transcript FPKM view shows Transcript RPKM for all transcripts for the specified gene, organized by group (e.g. Tumor Type/Sample Type/etc.) in a single chart.
 Each bar represents a separate group, while each transcript is organized on the Y-axis.
 In this view, users could choose to filter samples by a particular disease type, and then change the grouping option to Sample Type to compare Tumor vs. Normal.

 ![RNA_multi_transcript_FPKM_png](../../images/RNA_multi_transcript_FPKM.png)

 ### Multi-gene search: Heatmap FPKM View

 Another way to visualize the expression of multiple genes is in a  heatmap view.
 The Heatmap FPKM view allows users to visualize the expression of all genes (columns) by all samples filtered (rows).
-Unbiased heirarchial clustering of genes and samples allows users to find genes or samples that may exhibit similar gene signatures.
+Unbiased hierarchical clustering of genes and samples allows users to find genes or samples that may exhibit similar gene signatures.

 ![LandPortal_login_png](../../images/HeatmapFPKM.png)